wetzler/gratitude-bot/README.md

 # gratitude-bot
-Peaceful friend who inspires gratuity via text message
+Peaceful friend who inspires gratitude via text message

 # How to use
 - Text XXX-XXX-XXXX to subscribe
-- Text STOP to unsubscribe
+- Text STOP to unsubscribe anytime
+- Respond to bot's daily gratitude prompt
+- Increase your well-being by appreciating life more